markdeegan/terminal_Snake/README.md

 ## Currently in the works
 The current tasks that are planned to implemented are as follows:
 * cross compiling to windows and linux distrbutions
+* additional check on keypress to prevent backwards movement
 * score system
 * global score system using MQTT protocol
 * event handle on terminal resize to adjust game area dimensions and title